jonjack/rust-demo-apps/aws/README.md

 # AWS Lambdas on Rust

-Some sample AWS Lambda project written in Rust.
+Some sample AWS Lambda projects written in Rust.

 ---